Monday, August 3, 2020

 "In A.D.
 190, Pope St. Victor I excommunicated an entire region of churches for refusing to celebrate Easter on its proper date.
 While St. Irenaeus thought this was not prudent, neither he nor anyone else denied that Victor had the authority to do this.
 Indeed, Irenaeus said, “it is a matter of necessity that every Church should agree with this Church [Rome] on account of its preeminent authority” (Against Heresies, 3.3.2)."

 The West and certain Eastern churches claimed to have the correct date of Easter that was delivered from the apostles.
 If this episode of contradictory church tradition proves anything at all, it would only be that it is unreliable as a source of dogma.
 Thus, what we are left with is Scripture alone as our guide in matters of faith and morals.
-Moreover, Irenaeus did not say that churches should submit to Rome due to it being higher in authority, but come together as that church was reputed for being doctrinally orthodox.
+Further, Irenaeus did not say that churches should submit to Rome due to it being higher in authority, but come together as that church was reputed for being doctrinally orthodox.
+His appeal for unity was not a recognition of supreme jurisdiction, but rather a call for mutual agreement to preserve harmony.
 This was but a call for cohesion in belief.
 Consider this introductory excerpt from Philip Schaaf on the translation of Irenaeus' Against Heresies:

 "After the text has been settled, according to the best judgment which can be formed, the work of translation remains; and that is, in this case, a matter of no small difficulty.
 Irenæus, even in the original Greek, is often a very obscure writer.
 At times he expresses himself with remarkable clearness and terseness; but, upon the whole, his style is very involved and prolix.
 And the Latin version adds to these difficulties of the original, by being itself of the most barbarous character.
 In fact, it is often necessary to make a conjectural re-translation of it into Greek, in order to obtain some inkling of what the author wrote.
 Dodwell supposes this Latin version to have been made about the end of the fourth century; but as Tertullian seems to have used it, we must rather place it in the beginning of the third.
 Its author is unknown, but he was certainly little qualified for his task.
 We have endeavoured to give as close and accurate a translation of the work as possible, but there are not a few passages in which a guess can only be made as to the probable meaning."